 The Moonfrost Runes.
 He was born in Spokane, Washington and currently lives in Northern

-California.
-He can be reached by email at email@example.com for correspondence on all
+California (USA).
+He can be reached by email at email@example.com for correspondence

 In the wars of miniature tigers, the fence leaned in where knives and fangs were out.
 The elder feline grew a fat beard of discontent to cover the pain and indignation of his territorial pas de deux.
 We nursed him carefully from his swollen incursion and the towers still broadcast sports and weather, viruses and fake feathers.
 A turn of light opened a chamber of seasonal doubt: no matter the welter, the whiskers ached and stood out for relief.
 Would an eye toward loss see all the way through?
 Pock-marked desire and streets shadowed by birds that flew.
 Destroyer of Shadows left his drink on your nightstand.
 Destroyer of Stealth mocked his heartbeats like a clown.
 But now he sleeps, that tiger-king of the enclosure; an eye-language marks his prowling story.

 You can't beat the winds back for this kind of October spectacle.
 We were saying all along a rival may breach our paddock, and here, our Golem humps nothingness with a smirk of bald power.